pendragonIV/Things/README.md

 # Things
 This is my second project working with unity.
-In this project, i used lot of Design pattern like Finite State Machine, MVC Model, Builder,.. and SOLID principles.
+In this project, i used lot of Design pattern like Finite State Machine, MVC Model, Builder, Singleton,.. and SOLID principles.
 There are some preview of this project, it will be updated as soon as I finish a new feature.

 https://github.com/pendragonIV/Things/assets/88123140/e956e9a0-5244-413d-a414-caeda019fbeb